TLDR

 - css

-variable sets base measurement unit used in all other measurement calculations.
-Its applied inhtml { font-size: var(--font-size); }
+:root { --fontSize: 16px; }variable sets base measurement unit used in all other measurement calculations.
+Its applied inhtml { font-size: var(--font-size); } remunits are mainly used define rest of sizes in everything else based from the variable--font-size, sometimesemunits are sometimes used as well.- Example:

-:root { --fontSize: 16px; --h1-size: 2.8rem; } html { font-size: var(--font-size); } h1 { font-size: var(--h1-size); }
+:root { --fontSize: 16px; --h1-size: 2.8rem; } html { font-size: var(--font-size); } h1 { font-size: var(--h1-size); } - There are three measurement spacing units: rim

-. - Spacing units all are defined by
+--sp-rim, base--sp-base, feat--sp-feat. - Spacing units all are defined by

-in relation tohtml { font-size: var(--font-size); }
+remin relation tohtml { font-size: var(--font-size); } - css

-are how we control sizing and scaling.
+variablesandmedia queriesare how we control sizing and scaling.
 It’s all kept in the variables. - By using

-css function we modify spacing variables and keep everything relative and easily scalable. - Example:
+calc()css function we modify spacing variables and keep everything relative and easily scalable. - Example:

 element.style { padding-top: var(--sp-base); margin-bottom: calc( var(--sp-base) * 2.5 ); }